Note

 image

-Operator plugin for evaluating text fields (StringFields) in FiftyOne datasets with standard VLM OCR metrics.
+Operator plugin for evaluating text fields (StringFields) in FiftyOne datasets with standard VLM OCR metrics — including surface-form metrics, structural metrics for JSON/HTML/Markdown output, and semantic similarity.

 Installation#